HarvardPL/CIFC/README.md

 To prove soundness of the semantics, we need to define well-formedness of configurations.
 Since a configuration is of the form (CT; ctn; ctx; H), well-formedness breaks into several properties:

-- **Well-formedness of a heap**: This is written as CT |- H ok.
+- Well-formedness of a heap: This is written as CT |- H ok.
 It ensures that
   - objects in the heap are correctly addressed, and all class names mentioned in the heap are in the class table.
   - all fields in every object are valid: the value of a field is either a valid object identifier or null.

 - **Well-formedness of a container**: Written as CT, H |- ctn ok